NullVoxPopuli/ember-resources/.changeset/curvy-frogs-sin.md

 "ember-resources": major
 ---

-Drop support for TypeScript < 4.8
+Drop support for TypeScript < 4.8 in order to support Glint.

+Glint is now supported starting with 1.0.0-beta.3